tknack/short-lnk-meteor/readme.md

-Short Link
+# Short Link

-This is a link shrtener built on Meteor and React
+This is a link shortener built on Meteor and React

-Author
+## Authors

 Tknack